Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: MoveGCL

-Conventional location representations often rely on discrete location IDs, which are inherently city-specific and hinder cross-city generalization.
+\paragraph{\textbf{Unified Location Encoder}} Conventional location representations often rely on discrete location IDs, which are inherently city-specific and hinder cross-city generalization.
 To overcome this limitation, we design a continuous location representation that embeds each location into a shared latent space, capturing transferable semantic and spatial properties across cities.
 This unified representation facilitates knowledge sharing and supports incremental learning across heterogeneous urban environments.
-Concretely, each location $l \in \mathcal{L}$ is represented by a feature vector $\mathbf{z}_l \in \mathbb{R}^d$ constructed from three key components:

-where $\phi_{\text{POI}}(l) \in \mathbb{R}^{d_1}$ denotes the Point-of-Interest (POI) embedding, capturing semantic land-use attributes such as residential, commercial, educational, or recreational functions, often indicative of mobility intent and purpose; $\phi_{\text{hot}}(l) \in \mathbb{R}^{d_2}$ is the mobility heat embedding, derived from public available OD flows at each location, which reflects the functional centrality of that location; $\phi_{\text{lat-lon}}(l) \in \mathbb{R}^{d_3}$ is the normalized latitude-longitude embedding, representing the relative spatial position of the location within the city boundary.
+Concretely, each location $l \in \mathcal{L}$ is represented by a feature vector $\mathbf{z}_l \in \mathbb{R}^d$ constructed from three key components: $\mathbf{z}_l = \phi_{\text{POI}}(l) \oplus \phi_{\text{lat-lon}}(l) \oplus \phi_{\text{hot}}(l),$ where $\phi_{\text{POI}}(l) \in \mathbb{R}^{d_1}$ denotes the Point-of-Interest (POI) embedding, capturing semantic land-use attributes such as residential, commercial, educational, or recreational functions, often indicative of mobility intent and purpose; $\phi_{\text{hot}}(l) \in \mathbb{R}^{d_2}$ is the mobility heat embedding, derived from public available OD flows at each location, which reflects the functional centrality of that location; $\phi_{\text{lat-lon}}(l) \in \mathbb{R}^{d_3}$ is the normalized latitude-longitude embedding, representing the relative spatial position of the location within the city boundary.

 The overall location representation $\mathbf{z}_l$ is obtained via concatenation ($\oplus$) of these features, and is further transformed by a shared multi-layer perceptron (MLP).
-This design is sufficient and generalizable because it captures three complementary views of spatial semantics: (1) semantic functions via POI types, (2) actual mobility signals via visitation popularity, and (3) capture where the location sits in the urban layout.
+This design is sufficient and generalizable because it captures three complementary views of spatial semantics: (1) semantic functions via POI types, (2) actual mobility signals via visitation popularity, and (3) captures where the location sits in the urban layout.
 Together, they provide a compact yet expressive embedding that generalizes well across different cities with varied spatial structures.